oVirt/ovirt-site/source/feature/universal-image.html.md

 ### Current status

-*   Link to feature page in a specific release.
-That release may complete the feature, or parts of it.
-The complete scope of this feature in this release will be described in the release feature page
+*   Feature is complete and merged into oVirt Node 3.0.0 (pending release at End of May)
-*   Last updated: ,
+*   Last Updated: 2013-05-22

 ### Detailed Description